marcinwiacek/pl1/readme.md

 or even 14" laptops with 73Wh battery and weight 1kg, we also hear about next revolution waiting on the corner (Snapdragon X Elite).

-There are visible few incredible ISAs (Instruction Architecture Sets) in current mainstream, unfortunately there are some important issues with them:
+There are visible few incredible ISAs (Instruction Architecture Sets) in mainstream, unfortunately there are some important issues with them:

 1. x86 - I was using many laptops (HP Elitebook, Dell Precision, Dell XPS, Hypebook